 It is the policy of the NRS to make its website and products accessible according to published guidelines.
 More information is available in the Accessibility section of the NRS website.

-The projection uses household estimates from 2016 and 2017.
-The projection is published as soon as possible after the household estimates become available (2 months later).
-The projection is considered 2016 based as communal establishment data used in the projection is only available for 2016 by time of publishing and the Scottish household survey (SHS) which is used to identify the type of households is only available for 2016
+The projections use household estimates from 2018 and 2019.
+The projections are published as soon as possible after the household estimates become available (3 months later).
+The projection are considered to be 2018-based as the communal establishment data used are generally only available for 2018 by the time of publication.

 This is a linked data resource: it has a permanent unique uri at which both humans and machines can find it on the Internet, and which can be used an identifier in queries on our SPARQL endpoint.